-When First Agro Farms of Mysore, sent a sample of zero pesticide leafy Tuscan Kale through their e-commerce unit Sakura Fresh, this Kale and Onion Pizza was the first recipe I tried out with the fresh kale.
+When First Agro Farms of Mysore, delivered a bunch of their zero pesticide leafy Tuscan Kale, this Kale and Onion Pizza was the first recipe I tried out.
 Making pizza dough has become a weekend routine, and preparing the topping takes only a few minutes.
 When this kale and onion topping is used, you don't need tomato sauce or other spreads for the pizza.

 If you think kale is a little bitter or even boring, just try out this delicious recipe for Kale and Onion Pizza, and think again!
 Even the kids who shy away from vegetables, will be asking, like Oliver Twist, for More!

-Link to my recipe for Basic Pizza Dough, which you need to make Kale and Onion Pizza: Easy Basic Pizza Dough – Anyone can make Pizza
+Here's the Link to my recipe for Basic Pizza Dough, which you need to make Kale and Onion Pizza:

 Health and Nutrition: Kale, the Superfood